 This, of course, includes “magic” mushrooms.
 One of the major arguments in favor of this initiative echoed the sentiments of Oregon’s Measure 109—that psilocybin and other naturally-occurring compounds may have a substantial effect on depression and anxiety.

 Proponents in Washington, D.C. pointed out studies which conclusively indicated that late-stage cancer patients (in other words, people facing their own immediate mortality) have experienced dramatic reductions in feelings of fear, stress, anxiety, and depression thanks to psilocybin.
-This is a topic we’ve discussed here before, so we’ll again refer you to our article about psilocybin benefits.

 What Does the Approval Of These Two Initiatives Mean for the Future of Psilocybin in the United States?